 Based in the heart of Brisbane, where it was formed in 1996, the choir has excellence in performance as its core goal, and retains the services of a professional Director of Music and professional accompanist.
 Its performances include collaborations in the Concert Hall at QPAC, performing Symphony for our World live before an audience of 2000 for National Geographic, recording music for Queensland Theatre shows, and international tours to famous music venues in major cities across Europe and Canada.

 Dr Guy Jansen, a leading musician in New Zealand became Brisbane Concert Choir's first Director of Music.
 In 1997 Christopher Kiver took over the role until July 2002, setting the standard for performance for which the choir has become known.
 Dr Debra Shearer-Dirié was appointed to the role in May 2005 and has continued to expand the choir's repertoire and polish its performances, as well as leading it on four highly successful overseas tours to many countries of Europe and Eastern Canada.

 Performance & events

-with the Queensland Youth Symphony Orchestra to celebrate its 50th anniversary in 2016.
+Queensland Youth Symphony Orchestra to celebrate its 50th anniversary in 2016.